 You can add the code snippet below as a module in the VB editor.
 In my example, I called the function CellWordCount.
 That name is one I’m apt to remember, but you can choose a different name for your custom function.

-To use the function, click in an empty cell and type =CellWordCount and then your cell reference in parentheses.
+- To use the function, click an empty cell and type =CellWordCount and then your cell reference in parentheses.